SAP/ui5-tooling/rfcs/0008-resource-tagging-during-build.md

 JSDoc for this constant shall document that the OmitFromBuildResult tag must be set to `true`.

 Tags shall follow a naming convention `<namespace>:<TagName>`.
-Namespaces `sap`, `ui5`, `core`, `sapui5`, `openui5` shall be reserved for standard tags provided by the UI5 Tooling.
+Namespaces `sap`, `ui5`, `core`, `sapui5`, `openui5` shall be reserved for standard tags provided by the UI5 CLI.
 No other tags are allowed to use these namespaces.
 The namespace must be alphanumeric, all lowercase and start with a letter (no number).
 The tag name must be alphanumeric, camel case and start with a capital letter (no number).

-Initially, tagging shall be restricted to the use of the standard tags defined by the UI5 Tooling.
+Initially, tagging shall be restricted to the use of the standard tags defined by the UI5 CLI.
 In the future, custom tasks shall be enabled to use self-defined tags for the purpose of communicating per-resource information between tasks.
 These tags must follow the naming conventions and restrictions outlined above.

 ### New APIs in Detail